-- 6. Create a class MAT has a 2-Dmatrix and R & C represents the rows and columns of the matrix.
-Overload the operators +,-, to add, subtract and multiply two matrices.
-Write member functions to get and display MAT object values. - 7.
-Create a class STRING.
-Write member functions to initialize , get and display strings .
+- 7. Create a class STRING.
+Write member functions to initialize, get and display strings.
 Overload the operator + to concatenate two strings, = = to compare 2 strings and a member function to find the length of the string. - 8.
 Create a class which consists of EMPLOYEE detail like eno, ename, dept, basic salary, grade.
 Write member functions to get and display them.
 Derive a class PAY from the above class and write a member function to calculate DA, HRA, PF, depending on the grade and display the Pays lip in a neat format using console I/O. - 9.
 Write a C++ program to perform multiple inheritance. - 10.
 Create a class SHAPE which consist of two VIRTUAL FUNCTIONS Cal_Area() and Cal_PERI() to calculate Area and Perimeter of various figures.
 Derive three classes SQUARE, RECTANGLE and TRIANGLE from the class SHAPE and calculate Area and Perimeter of each class separately and display the result. - 11.
-Write a user defined function USERFUN() which has the formatting commands like setw(), showpoint(), showpos(), precision().
-Write a program which prints an multiplication table and uses USERFUN() for formatting. - 12 Write a program to perform Insertion, Deletion and Updation using files. - 13.
+Define a User define function and perform library operations. - 12 Write a program to perform Insertion, Deletion and Updation using files. - 13.
 Write a program which takes a string and file name as argument and copies in to another file with string manipulations using Command Line Arguments. - 14.
 Write a program to create function and class templates. - 15.
-Write a program to perform exception handling using visual C++
+Write a program to perform exception handling using visual C++ - 16.
+Write a C++ program to prepare a simple budget.